 For migration purposes, you can add SPBM to an existing network that has SMLT configured.
-In fact, if there are other protocols already running in the network such as Open Shortest Path First (OSPF), you can leave them in place too.
+In fact, if there are other protocols already running in the network, such as Open Shortest Path First (OSPF), you can leave them in place too.
 SPBM uses IS-IS, and operates independently from other protocols.
-However, Avaya recommends that you eventually eliminate SMLT in the core and other unnecessary protocols.
+However, Avaya recommends that you eventually eliminate SMLT in the core and eliminate other unnecessary protocols.
 This reduces the complexity of the network and makes it much simpler to maintain and troubleshoot.

-Whether you configure SMLT in the core or not, the main point to remember is that SPBM separates services from the infrastructure.
+Whether or not you configure SMLT in the core, the main point to remember is that SPBM separates services from the infrastructure.
 For example, in a large campus, a user may need access to other sites or data centers.
-SPBM enables you to grant that access by associating the user to a specific I-SID.
-This mechanism enables the user to work without getting access to confidential information of another department.
+With SPBM you can grant that access by associating the user to a specific I-SID.
+With this mechanism, the user can work without getting access to confidential information of another department.